Player grades: Warriors vs. Jazz

-Don’t look now, but the Golden State Warriors are starting to click.
-With a 129-107 win over the Utah Jazz on Monday night, the Dubs have now won five straight games, and have a winning record for the first time since December.
+For a while it looked like the Golden State Warriors would saunter into the All-Star break in style.
+Then yet another fourth-quarter collapse struck, and it took a truly absurd closing sequence for the Dubs to escape with a 140-137 win over the Utah Jazz.

-They’ve been one of the best teams in the NBA over the last few weeks, winning eight of their last 11 games while sporting one of the top net ratings in the league during that span.
-Let’s hope Monday’s blowout is going to lead to a win on Wednesday against the LA Clippers ... this is their fifth five-game winning streak, but they’re still in search of their first six-game streak.
+But a win is a win is a win.
+And the Warriors enter the week off with more wins than losses ... and eight wins in their last 10 games.
+You can even find the empathy in your heart to somewhat excuse the team running out of steam late, seeing as how they were on the back end of a back-to-back and didn’t get into Salt Lake City until 4:00 a.m. local time.

-Now it’s time to grade the players.
-As always, grades are based on my expectations of each player, with a “B” grade representing the average performance for that player.
+Now let’s offer up the final grades before the All-Star break.
+As always, grades are based on my expectations for each player.
+A “B” grade represents the average performance for that player.

-Note: true-shooting percentage (TS) is a scoring efficiency metric that accounts for threes and free throws.
-Entering Monday’s games, league-average TS was 58.3%.
+Note: True-shooting percentage (TS) is a scoring efficiency metric that accounts for threes and free throws.
+Entering Thursday’s games, league-average TS was 58.2%.

 Draymond Green